MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/utility-stl-clr.md

 ## <a name="operatorgt-pair-stlclr"></a><a name="op_gteq"></a>işleç&gt;= (çift) (STL/CLR)

-Eşit veya daha büyük bir karşılaştırmayı eşleştirin.
+Daha büyük veya eşit karşılaştırma çifti.

 ### <a name="syntax"></a>Sözdizimi